tmobile/jazz-installer/README.md

      * If Y

        then the installer will go for [Full Stack Installation](https://github.com/tmobile/jazz-installer/wiki/Jazz-Supported-Installations#full-stack-installation)- Creates Network and the rest of the stack.

-      **_No futher steps are needed and the Installer Wizard will trigger the Installation of the Framework._**
+       No futher steps are needed and the Installer Wizard will trigger the Installation of the Framework.

-      **_Please refer [Installation Status](https://github.com/tmobile/jazz-installer/wiki/Jazz-Supported-Installations#installation---status) section to know the Installater status._**
+       **Go to Final Step-4.**

     * If N